thenetcircle/coop-labler/labler/README.md

-# Flask backend to serve claims on training data to label by users
+# Flask backend to serve claims on training data for users to label

 TODO